akinsho/rota-app/README.md

 Rota-app
 ===
-React app scheduling and rota management app
+A Scheduling and rota management app for healthcare professionals